The Ultrasound Machine

 - Printer - prints the image from the displayed data

 Transducer probes come in many shapes and sizes, as shown in the photo above.
 The shape of the probe determines its field of view, and the frequency of emitted sound waves determines how deep the sound waves penetrate and the resolution of the image.
 Transducer probes may contain one or more crystal elements; in multiple-element probes, each crystal has its own circuit.
-Multiple-element probes have the advantage that the ultrasounc beam can be "steered" by changing the timing in which each element gets pulsed; steering the beam is especially important for cardiac ultrasound (see Basic Principles of Ultrasound for details on transducers).
+Multiple-element probes have the advantage that the ultrasonic beam can be steered by changing the timing in which each element gets pulsed; steering the beam is especially important for a cardiac ultrasound.
 In addition to probes that can be moved across the surface of the body, some probes are designed to be inserted through various openings of the body (vagina, rectum, esophagus) so that they can get closer to the organ being examined (uterus, prostate gland, stomach); getting closer to the organ can allow for more detailed views.

 The CPU is the brain of the ultrasound machine.
 The CPU is basically a computer that contains the microprocessor, memory, amplifiers and power supplies for the microprocessor and transducer probe.
 The CPU sends electrical currents to the transducer probe to emit sound waves, and also receives the electrical pulses from the probes that were created from the returning echoes.
 The CPU does all of the calculations involved in processing the data.
 Once the raw data are processed, the CPU forms the image on the monitor.
 The CPU can also store the processed data and/or image on disk.